Ravens Cornerback Depth Chart Includes Multiple Playmakers

 After having to turn to veteran free agents signed off the street like Kevon Seymour, Daryl Worley, and Robert Jackson in pivotal moments with their postseason hopes on the line last year, the Ravens aggressively addressed and fortified the position during the offseason.

-General Manager Eric DeCosta double-dipped at cornerback in the draft with the selections of Jaylon Armour-Davis and Damarion ‘Pepe’ Williams in the fourth round then signed two-time Pro Bowl veteran Kyle Fuller a month later on May 31, 2022.
+General manager Eric DeCosta double-dipped at cornerback in the 2022 draft with the selections of Jaylon Armour-Davis and Damarion ‘Pepe’ Williams in the fourth round then signed two-time Pro Bowl veteran Kyle Fuller a month later on May 31.

-“Pepe just does it every day,” Harbaugh said in a press conference on August 23, 2022.
+“Pepe just does it every day,” Harbaugh said in his August 23 press conference.
 “He does it in practice, he does it in games.
 He doesn’t get flustered at all.
 Just ‘Cover 3,’ he’s in the right spot on a bunch route, a little sit route right there, and he made the play.”

 Williams played most of the game and had a stand-out performance in every facet of the game.
 On his lone tackle of the game he executed it with perfect form, aggressively drove through the receiver, and stopped him well short of the line to gain to force a fourth down.